zhmiao/OpenLongTailRecognition-OLTR/README.md

 Further information please contact [Zhongqi Miao](mailto:zhongqi.miao@berkeley.edu) and [Ziwei Liu](https://liuziwei7.github.io/).

 ## Update notifications
-* 05/02/2019: Fixed bug in `run_network.py` so the models train properly.
+* 05/02/2019: Fixed a bug in `run_network.py` so the models train properly.
 Update configuration file for Imagenet-LT stage 1 training so that the results from the paper can be reproduced.

 ## Requirements
 * [PyTorch](https://pytorch.org/) (version >= 0.4.1)